visdesignlab/upset2/README.md

 ##### Alt Text Generation

 Alt Text generation requires the use of a custom or imported Alt-Text generation function.
 In [upset.multinet.app](https://upset.multinet.app), we are using the Multinet API, which exposes an api call to the [upset-alttxt](https://pypi.org/project/upset-alttxt/) python package.
-This Python package

 #### Default Configuration